-Fear of movement a common problem among patients with coronary artery diseaseNovember 26th, 2012 in Cardiology /
+Fear of movement a common problem among patients with coronary artery diseaseNovember 26, 2012 in Medicine & Health / Cardiology

 A doctoral thesis at Sahlgrenska Academy, University of Gothenburg, Sweden, has found that one out of five patients with coronary artery disease experience such a great fear of movement (kinesiophobia) that their health may suffer as a result.

 Due to fear that movement will harm them, many patients with coronary artery disease avoid exercise and physical activity.
 Kinesiophobia, which is a normal psychological reaction in the acute stage after a coronary event, prevents many patients from participating in a cardiac rehabilitation program.